EdoardoEntusiasta/nextjs-pwa-boilerplate/README.md

 3. Insert the relative translation in locales/{locale-slug}/messages.po
 4. Execute "npm run compile & npm run dev"

+LINKS
+If you want to make sure that the links follow the current translation, use the TextLink component which automatically adds the prefix of the active language.

 ## Integrated fetch calls
 todo